franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/README.md

 - No compiled assets or `.min` files; ES5 scripts enqueue directly.
 - Autoloading uses a lightweight PSR-4 routine scoped to the `FP\Privacy` namespace.
 - Tests are not bundled; follow the QA checklist for manual verification.
+- Run `bin/package.sh` from the repository root to create a distributable ZIP without development artefacts.

 ## License